panda3d/panda3d-docs/source/debugging/running-panda3d-under-the-c++-debugger.rst

 Before you Begin
 ----------------

-The first step is to download the panda source code and compile it.
+The first step is to download the Panda source code and compile it.
 The instructions can be found in the section :ref:`building-from-source`.
 Be sure to compile with the Optimize setting of 1, otherwise, Visual Studio will not be able to debug properly.
-Once you have compiled panda, start up visual studio, and ask it to create a new project:
+Once you have compiled Panda3D, start up Visual Studio, and ask it to create a new project:

 |debugpanda1.jpg|